-Students may register for Spring 2018 as indicated below.
+Students may register for Summer 2018 and Fall 2018as indicated below:

 Returning students may register online through MyInfo during the designated registration period.
 Students will need their Student I.D. number and, for some colleges, their PIN login code.
 If you do not remember your I.D. number, contact Student Central or your Student Support Coordinator and, with proper identification, they will be able to provide you with your assigned I.D. number.
 If your college requires an alternate PIN,you must contact your Academic Advisor.
 If a class no longer appears on the live schedule, the course is full.